What is an oil macerate and how do you use it?

 • For universal use, organic olive oil is ideal.

-Always choose an organic, cold-pressed oil to preserve the quality of the macerate.
+Always choose an organic and cold-pressed oil to preserve the quality of the macerate.

 Reading next